Sacramento Valley Astronomical Society

 How to Become a Member

 To become a member of the SVAS, please use our Online Membership Form to fill out, print, and mail the application to the address indicated on the form along with a check for your yearly dues.
 The online form is designed to work with Chrome, Firefox, Internet Explorer and Microsoft Edge browsers.
-If you have problems with this, use the PDF Membership Form to print and fill out offline..
+If you have problems with this, use the PDF Membership Form to print, fill out and sign the SVAS Application and Activities Waiver..

 Approval of all SVAS membership applications must be voted on by the Officers and Directors of the Board.
 This occurs at the monthly Board Meeting.